METRO Orange Line - Public Engagement

 Technical Advisory Committee

-A Technical Advisory Committee (TAC) advises the project planning, with representatives from the Metropolitan Council, Metro Transit, county and city agencies, MnDOT, Minnesota Valley Transit Authority and others.
-Its purpose is to provide technical guidance and assist in the resolution of technical issues in their field.
+A Technical Advisory Committee (TAC) advised the project planning, with representatives from the Metropolitan Council, Metro Transit, county and city agencies, MnDOT, Minnesota Valley Transit Authority and others.
+Its purpose was to provide technical guidance and assist in the resolution of technical issues in their field.

 Staff Working Group

 The Orange Line Working Group consists of Metro Transit and Metropolitan Council staff from Service Development, Street Operations, Engineering and Facilities, Local Planning Assistance, Community Outreach, Metropolitan Transportation Services and the BRT/Small Starts Project Office.
-The working group reviews all technical information and recommendations, advises on the feasibility of alternatives and provides a link back to departmental work that impacts I-35W planning.
+The working group reviews all technical information and recommendations, advises on the feasibility of alternatives and provides a link back to departmental work that impacts I-35W planning and implementation.